ostis-ai/sc-machine/docs/sc-memory/api/cpp/guides/simple_guide_for_implementing_agent.md

   // argument for the action.
 So we need to check that the action has argument. if (!m_memoryCtx.IsElement(setAddr))
   {
-    SC_AGENT_LOG_ERROR("Action has not argument.");
+    SC_AGENT_LOG_ERROR("Action does not have argument.");
-    // output: "ScAgentCalculateSetPower: Action has not argument." return action.FinishWithError();
+    // output: "ScAgentCalculateSetPower: Action does not have argument." return action.FinishWithError();
   }
   // There may be a situation where someone is trying to specify a number of